seansovine/docker_mpi_example/README.md

 Note that in general we wouldn't be running our code also on the head node, but for this simple example doing so shows that the MPI program is running on multiple nodes.

-You can also, for example, run the MPI code from the host with the command:
+You can also, for example, run the MPI code from the host with the commands:

 ```shell
 docker exec -t head mpicc -o /build/demo /host_code/demo.c